ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

 |CodingEx| **Coding Exercise:**

-In the code below, two turtle object variales are created, yertle and myrtle.
+In the code below, two turtle object variables are created, yertle and myrtle.
 Can you add another turtle object to the code below?
 You can make up a variable name for your turtle and add in a line like the following in the main method and the make it move:

 .. code-block:: java